Invertible matrix: Matrix inverses in MIMO wireless communication

 Matrix inversion also plays a significant role in the MIMO (Multiple-Input, Multiple-Output) technology in wireless communications.
 The MIMO system consists of N transmit and M receive antennas.
 Unique signals, occupying the same frequency band, are sent via N transmit antennas and are received via M receive antennas.
-The signal arriving at each receive antenna will be a linear combination of the N transmitted signals forming an N × M transmission matrix H. It is crucial for the matrix H to be invertible for the receiver to be able to figure out the transmitted information.
+The signal arriving at each receive antenna will be a linear combination of the N transmitted signals forming an N × M transmission matrix H. It is crucial for the matrix H to be invertible so that the receiver can figure out the transmitted information.